This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The wild grape vine is truly a vining plant — which means it has no solid, upright trunk.
 This climbing, multi-stemmed vine can grow so well it can totally envelop bushes and trees.
 Although the wild grape vine is also known as the riverbank grape, it grows well in locations other than riverbanks.
 There are dozens of species of wild grapes found growing throughout the world.
 All are perennial, woody vines that are deciduous.
 Grape vines grow thicker and higher than most other native vines. ~Edible Wild Food

-I try to make new a front door wreath each month — to celebrate that month’s main occasion.
+I try to make a new front door wreath each month — to celebrate that month’s main occasion.
 I often choose a mix of natural and artificial materials, according to the theme of the wreath.
 For most of my front door wreaths, I use the grapevines as a base.

 Since the Christmas season is here (and will be over in the blink of an eye), I decided to get a jump start on January’s wreath to hang on New Year’s Day.